-Uncle Harris, Lyndsay thought with a sigh and a sad smile.
-He’s often been away at sea but his ever-present warmth was ever with his family.
+Uncle Harris, Lindsay thought with a bitter-sweet sigh.
+His ever-present warmth was ever with his family despite often been away at sea during her childhood.
 He’d bring back stories of monsters as Enid cut back his grizzled red beard by the fire, complaining it was “stiff with salt” to which he’d grin and declare himself “Neptune of the seas.”
 Her quick reply was always peppered with laughter.
 Lizzie would say he’d probably seen Merpeople and he’d try to convince the children he was one.
 Like Enid, Harris, though not magic himself, encouraged and delighted in signs of it in his niece and nephew.
-He quickly realized neither they or his own young son, Syd, were interested in net-mending and long nights and days at sea but made them toys and trinkets from shells and rope and spun the most fantastical tales.
+He quickly realised neither they or his own young son, Syd, were interested in net-mending and long nights and days at sea but made them toys and trinkets from shells and rope and spun the most fantastical tales.

-Lizzie Anne was a Ravenclaw who was quick to think and slow to anger.
-These were character traits she’d passed to her children, but she would often have visits to St. Mungos Hospital where healers would skillfully retrieve her and untangle her thoughts.
+Lizzie Anne Macmillan had been a Ravenclaw who was quick to think and slow to anger.
+These were character traits she’d passed to her children, but she would often have visits to St. Mungos Hospital where healers would skilfully retrieve her and untangle her thoughts.
 At these times a quiet abstracted distance would occupy Lizzie’s eyes between moments of laughter.
 Her daughter felt it, as did Syd, who had inherited the quiet, fierce empathy of both his parents.

-Lindsay popped another bubble, letting the memories swirl together once more in the pensive, smiling at her latest memories of Syd, Lizzie and Enid on a picnic by the sea.
+Lindsay popped another bubble, letting memories swirl together once more in the pensive, smiling at her latest memories of Syd, Lizzie and Enid on a picnic by the sea.
 As the waves lapped idly at her window she drew their faces.
-Her art, when she still made it, breathed with life, literally lifting off the pages to blend and blur with the world around her.
-Reality shimmered with its colours and altered in imperceptible ways that could change the course of history.
-While sad or angry she tried not to create her artwork.
+Lindsay’s art, when she made it, breathed with life, literally lifting off the pages to blend and blur with the world around her.
+Her surroundings shimmered with the colours she used and reality altered in imperceptible ways that could shift the course of history.
+She tried not to create her artwork when angry.
 People feared a power that they could not name and she was often ridiculed even within the magical community.
 This is of course far worse for someone who can hear other’s thoughts and sense their feelings.
 She kept her powers hidden.